balena/ecdh-curve25519-java/README.md

 This is a custom Diffie-Hellman key pair generator and a key agreement for the Curve25519 algorithm from Dan Bernstein, implemented as a Java Cryptography Extension (JCE).

-The core of the Curve25519 algorithm is a fork of (trevorbernard/curve25519-java)[https://github.com/trevorbernard/curve25519-java.git].
+The core of the Curve25519 algorithm is a fork of [trevorbernard/curve25519-java](https://github.com/trevorbernard/curve25519-java.git).

-The library contains a `KeyPairGenerator` and a `KeyAgreement` class to get access to the algorithms without registering the JCE provider, as it may require strict JAR signatures and system permissions to do so.
+The library contains custom `KeyPairGenerator` and `KeyAgreement` classes to get access to the algorithms without registering the JCE provider, as it may require strict JAR signatures and system permissions to do so.
+Of course, these custom classes are not suitable to integrate with TLS/SSL; they are provided for other custom key agreement mechanisms you may find useful.

 ## Gradle dependency